-Since FTAs are part of the unobserved frictions $\tilde{t}_{ij}$, the DSBMM can be used to test if the community structure in the FTA network is Granger--causing the block membership in the trade network .
-However, this is not the only possible scenario because FTAs are not fully exogenous.
-As posed by \citet{baier2004economic}'s theoretical model the welfare expectations of consumers and firms may depend on the pre--policy levels of trade flows and acting on the likelihood of a FTA.
-Moreover, integration processes, domestic regulations and production fragmentation are inducing changes in both networks and may cause clustering patterns \citep[e.g.][]{markusen2002multinational,baier2007free,baltagi2008estimating,ivlevs2010fdi,behrens2012dual}.
-Thus, it is not clear if FTAs and trade flows are unidirectional or bidirectional related in the Granger--block sense and the empirical evidence obtained from panel analysis and impact evaluation methods on FTAs effectiveness at a dyad level shows mixed evidence \citep[for a review see][]{baier2004economic}.

-The application of DSBMM to the trade and FTA network provide a unified framework of two stream of literature that have been developing separately: the Gravity model and FTA effectiveness and the works related to community detection.
-Compared to the literature on FTA effectiveness, a Granger--block causality approach is close to the spatial econometric techniques used to control for multiresistence terms or to measure the impact of the neighboring nodes' characteristics on trade \citep[e.g.][]{behrens2012dual,fagiolo2014does}.
-Nevertheless, DSBMM is conceptually different because the blocks that constitutes the various neighborhoods are not only unobservables, but dynamic, additionally it introduces parameter heterogeneity in the linear model (\ref{eq:grav}) instead of a constant parameter capturing the effect of an spatial lag.

-Regarding the literature on community detection in the trade and FTA network, it has followed algorithmic methods such as maximizing a modularity measure to identify groups of countries with dense subgraphs, as in \citet{barigozzi2011identifying,bartesaghi2020communicability}.
-In this sense, DSBMM provides a statistical model and subsequently its inference includes a measure of uncertainty of the parameters, and the latent membership.
-It also allows for dynamic membership of nodes and covariates to control for node characteristics which is essential to link the community structure with the Gravity equation.
-Specifically, we suggest that detecting communities in the trade flows after controlling for the observed covariates in (\ref{eq:grav}), focuses the attention on the blocks detection in the unobserved components, that is the multiresistence terms and the unobserved barriers to trade, resulting in a partial pooling of the linear model, i.e.
+Similarly, the empirical literature on community detection has provided evidence of clustering in trade and FTA networks, but it has mainly employed algorithmic methods, such as maximizing a modularity measure, to identify groups of countries with dense subgraphs, as in \citet{barigozzi2011identifying,bartesaghi2020communicability}.
+In this sense, DSBMM provides a statistical model, and subsequently, its inference includes a measure of uncertainty of the parameters and the latent membership.
+More importantly, it allows for dynamic membership of nodes and covariates that control for node characteristics, which are essential to link the community structure with the Gravity equation and parameter instability.

-where $\check{\beta}^{(1)}_{0qr}=\beta_0+\beta_3 \tilde{t}_{qr}+\beta_4\Upsilon_r+\beta_5\Pi_q$ and $q,r \in \mathcal{Q}^{(1)}$.
-Considering the information across time, the time index is added and the partial pooling applies in both dimensions: cross--sectional (dyad) and time.
-This can be generalized by allowing all parameters to be block dependent and by dropping the assumption of a fully connected trade network which yields a specification equivalent to (\ref{eq:1}).
-Then, the first layer of a multi--layer network with $L=2$ is